 Where the Image Will Reside

-Third, gray backgrounds provide a great deal of flexibility in post for a photographer.
+Third, gray backgrounds provide a great deal of flexibility in post processing for a photographer.
 They also provide a clean look and a non-distracting background.
-Gray backgrounds blend well with textures.
-(The fine art image on the home page with a brown textured canvas looking background was actually shot on a gray seamless background and a green colored stool.
-The green background on the home page in the featured image was shot on a light tan background.
-The retouching image with the pink background was also shot on a light tan background.)
-White backgrounds can end up dirty gray, perfectly white, too white, or even totally dark depending on how the photographer chooses to shoot them and what lighting he or she has available.
+Gray backgrounds blend well with textures layered over them.
+(See the fine art image with a brown textured canvas as an example.
+Its background was actually shot on a gray seamless background and the woman sat on a green colored stool, not a brown one.
+In the portfolio, the solid light green background with the blond woman was created with a light tan background.
+(The sample retouching image with a pink background was also shot on a light tan background.)
+White backgrounds can end up looking a very dirty gray, perfectly white, too white, or even totally dark depending on how a photographer chooses to shoot it and the lighting he or she has available.

-In summary, do have an open mind and select backgrounds based on the look and feel you want to achieve, wardrobe colors, and setting requirements… and then do a little research.
-Share your preferences with your photographer.
+In summary, do have an open mind and select backgrounds based on the look and feel you want to achieve, wardrobe colors, and setting requirements… and then do a little research on preferences.
+Share them with your photographer.
 And have fun during your session experimenting with backgrounds and composition, if time allows.
 Sometimes, the best images from a session are not the ones expected.
 I tend to photograph required images first (i.e., specific client requests) and then based on time remaining, experiment with other backgrounds and looks.
 More than once I’ve heard, “oh… I love that image…I thought the ____ background would be too ___, but no!
 It’s my favorite!”